Jump to Main Content

 ASH MENTOR AWARDS

-ASH will recognize Jorge Di Paola, MD, of the Washington University in St. Louis, for his role in helping teach and inspire the next generation of pediatric classical hematologists.
+ASH will recognize Jorge Di Paola, MD, of Washington University in St. Louis, for his role in helping teach and inspire the next generation of pediatric classical hematologists.
 Dr. Di Paola leads his trainees with an inclusive and nurturing spirit.
 He credits his mentors for shaping and supporting him on his journey from medical school in Argentina to residency, fellowship, and research in the United States, and he brings that experience to his mentees.
 Dr. Di Paola’s genuine investment in his trainees’ professional and personal success, coupled with a commitment to scientific excellence, has propelled dozens of young clinician-scientists on the path to success.

 ASH ADVANCING INCLUSIVE EXCELLENCE AWARD